darkecology/darkeco-dataset/README.md

 └── daily/                  # daily time series
 ```

-The main subfolders correspond to the four data products:
+The `meta` subfolder is included in the repo and contains [NEXRAD station metadata](data/meta/nexrad-stations.csv).
+All other data files must be downloaded separately.
+The other subfolders correspond to the four types of data products:

-* **Profile data**: Vertical profiles of biological activity for each radar scan.
+* **[Profile data](https://darkecology.github.io/dataset/profiles/)**: Vertical profiles of biological activity for each radar scan.
 The most detailed data.
-* **Scan-level time series**: Time series of biological activity for each radar station at irregular time intervals of 4-10 minutes corresponding to original radar scans.
+* **[Scan-level time series](https://darkecology.github.io/dataset/time-series/#scan-level-time-series)**: Time series of biological activity for each radar station at irregular time intervals of 4-10 minutes corresponding to original radar scans.
-* **5-minute time series**: Time series of biological activity for each radar station at 5-minute time intervals.
+* **[5-minute time series](https://darkecology.github.io/dataset/time-series/#5-minute-time-series)**: Time series of biological activity for each radar station at 5-minute time intervals.
-* **Daily time series**: Time series of biological activity for each radar station at daily time step.
+* **[Daily time series](https://darkecology.github.io/dataset/daily/)**: Time series of biological activity for each radar station at daily time step.

-See the [Dark Ecology Dataset Documentation](https://darkecology.github.io/dataset/) for details of these data products.
+Read the [documentation](https://darkecology.github.io/dataset/) for details of these data products.
+In addition to `data`, the repo has other top-level folders for [`scripts`](scripts) and [`schemas`](schemas), the latter of which has data schemas using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).

-The file [`data/meta/nexrad-stations.csv`](data/meta/nexrad-stations.csv) is included in this repo and describes the NEXRAD stations.
-All other data files must be downloaded and extracted separately.

-The [`schemas/`](schemas/) directory has data schemas for each data product using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).

-## Download Links
+## Downloads

 Data files can be downloaded from either Zenodo or UMass using the links below.